 Check out The Royal Coachman for a fun experience that blends history with casual dining.
 This restaurant was once a stagecoach stop in the 19th century and today offers delectable dishes and an exquisite dining experience.

 Day 3 – Places to Visit in Lennox & Adding County

 On Day 3, we explored even more of L&A County.
 You can check out some of our favourite places below.

 Stone Mills (Township)

 Stone Mills is a 30-minute drive from Greater Napanee.
 You can visit Abrams Bakery in the small town for some delicious breakfast.
-We got takeaway coffees and fresh bagels with cream cheese and a maple square and lemon square for dessert.
+We got takeaway coffees and fresh bagels with cream cheese, a maple square, and a lemon square for dessert.
 We then had a gorgeous day lounging around in the Newburgh Conservation Park.

 Stop by Abrams Bakery during your trip for freshly baked bread and pastries.
 This is a cute spot to enjoy lunch with your travelling buddy or pick up some delicious artisan bread to take home.

 Newburgh Conservation Park